 These really are such an easy cookie to make.
 I know they may seem complicated because of the design, but I assure you they aren't.

 When it comes to recipes that I share, if I find it a challenge to get to the end result, then it doesn't get published on my blog.
-Originally these were a completely different cookie.

 The recipe is one from my mom, something that we used to make as kids at Christmas time.
 Except they weren't pinwheels, they were a more delicate cookie that was folded.
-I adjusted it to work for what I thought would be an easy recipe for my friends on here.

 So the pinwheel cookies came to life.